A telemarketer can call me any time of day.

 Whenever you receive a telemarketing call, you can ask the caller to add your phone number to their internal do not call list.

-No. Debt collection calls are not considered telemarketing calls.
-Debt collectors do not have to keep internal do not call lists.
+No. Debt collectors don’t have to keep internal do not call lists.

 Who can help